geosdi/geoplatform-base-app/README.txt

 3. Execute the following command 'mvn clean install -P wms,wfs' from the subfolder %Geo_Platform_DIR%/geoplatform-services In this way the test code will be executed and the gp database will be filled with all the necessary data.
+  N.B.: If you encounter some problems in the automatic db schema update you can import the db schema manually from the geoplatform-model.ddl file that is located in $geo-platform/geoplatform-services/geoplatform-core/geoplatform-dao/target/classes/geoplatform-model.ddl
   Furthermore will be created the WAR archive containing the geo-platform web services in the
   %Geo_Platform_DIR%/geoplatform-services/geoplatform-ws-core/geoplatform-ws-webapp/target  folder.